GateNLP/gateplugin-LearningFramework/UsingNeuralNetworks.md

 When a PR for training classification or chunking is used in GATE with the Pytorch or Keras wrapper,
 * each document is processed and the feature specification is used to extract the necessary features
 * the features and the target for the instance are written as a new line to a data file in JSON format.
-  This file is located in the `dataDirectory` and has the name `crvd.data.json`
+  This file is located in the `dataDirectory` and has the name `crvd.data.json`.
+If a sequence is specified, a whole sequence of instances is extracted and saved as a line to the data file.
 * If the PR is used with [GCP](https://github.com/GateNLP/gcp), documents are processed and features extracted in parallel
 * Unlike with all other algorithms (the ones having names that end in `_MR`), the corpus is not kept in memory and can thus be larger than the available memory would allow